-I received a message from HotDoc stating I have a health message or result message from my clinic.
+I received an SMS from HotDoc stating I have a health message or result message from my clinic.
 How do I verify the message isn't spam and what happens when I click the link?

 Example of a health message